 Make your check payable to Mercy Road Church and mail to: CMI, Inc, 12664 Tuscany Blvd, Carmel, IN 46032.

-Natasha and her friends are ask for people to send in their old loose LEGO.
-They are going to clean it, sort it, and sell it.
+With new sets, those will be given directly to kids.
+With used LEGO, Natasha and her friends are going to clean it, sort it, and sell it.
 The money they make will go to buy new LEGO sets.
 In fact some of the used LEGO will actually be given to schools looking to incorporate LEGO in their classroom.
 Watch the video below for instruction on how to donate your used LEGO.

 It all started in the toy aisle at a Target in 2010.
 I took my 2 daughters out to do some Christmas shopping.
 I explained to them on the drive over that this outing to Target was not about buying things for them, but that instead this would be a time to think about others.
 I did not realize how hard this concept would be for them to understand.
 It only took 2 minutes in the toy aisle for my girls to start asking, “Dad can I have this?
 Dad can I have that?”